-The system presently applies a 75% payroll tax exemption on researcher salaries.
-The researchers' personal tax situation remains unaffected as their employers withhold 100% of the normally applied payroll tax, of which only 25% has to be transferred to the tax authorities.
+The system until recently applied a 75% payroll tax exemption on researcher salaries.
+The researchers' personal tax situation remained unaffected as their employers withheld 100% of the normally applied payroll tax, of which only 25% had to be transferred to the tax authorities.

 Three types of firms can benefit from this partial exemption:

 - Those that remunerate researchers active in projects which consist of partnerships with academic establishments in the EEA (European Economic Area) or recognised scientific institutions.

 - So called "Young Innovative Companies" employing scientific professionals.